Lacrymology/states/ssh/server/doc/pillar.rst

 ssh:server:ports
 ~~~~~~~~~~~~~~~~

-List of SSH port that :doc:`/ssh/server/doc/index` listens on.
+List of SSH port that :doc:`index` listens on.

 Default: Port ``[22]``